coveo/ui-kit/packages/atomic-hosted-page/README.md

 Ref: https://docs.cypress.io/

-- All the tests will need to be under folder cypress\integration
+- All the tests need to be under folder cypress\integration

 ### Open